ibm-cloud-docs/vmwaresolutions/services/zerto_migration.md

       2. On the **Delete VPG** page, select the **Keep the recovery disks at the peer site** checkbox, and click **Delete**.

 2. After you delete the VPG, unpair existing sites from the Windows Zerto UI.
 3. Update the Zerto Windows VM network configuration so that it is on the same subnet as the Linux ZVMA.
-To receive more IPv4 addresses, open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+To receive more IPv4 addresses, open an {{site.data.keyword.IBM_notm}} Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 4. To configure the network settings, run diagnostic on Zerto Windows VM by logging in to the Windows VM, and running the command **Zerto Diagnostic**.
 5. After the diagnostic completes successfully, log in to the Zerto Windows UI with the updated Windows IP address for validation.
 6. Pair the Zerto sites.
 After a successful site pairing, import the VPG: